wjclavell/ConsoleChamp-Backend/planning_directory/project-worksheet.md

 - User can view all video games on the site
 - User can click a category (PS4, Nintendo Switch, XBOX One) to view games for that system
-- User can click on genre type to view games in that genre
+- User can click on genre type to view games in that genre (WIP)
 - User can click a game to view critic reviews
 - User can create a user review for selected game
 - User can delete and update their own reviews
-- User can add a game to the list and edit the content
+- User can add a game to the list

 ## Wireframes